 The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour of the Academy and a chance to meet staff and pupils.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
-As there are normally only two or three new Trustees a year, induction tends to be done informally and is tailored specifically to the individual.
+A formal induction process has been devised for new governors, including mentoring, and they are all required to attend local authority new governor training.
 Advantage is taken of specific courses offered by the Local Authority and other bodies.
 Trustees participate in a number of training and development opportunities, including attending briefings and seminars run by the Local Authority and the Wiltshire Governors' Association.